GalacticDocs/discord-utils-golang/README.md

 # goscord-utils
-Utilities for https://goscord.dev/ | **NOTE**: this was made by a unofficial user, said user doesn't work for goscord.
+Utilities for goscord / disgord / discordgo | NOTE: this was made by a random user, said user doesn't work for goscord or disgord or discordgo.